brontosaurusrex/brontosaurusrex.github.io/_posts/2025-09-23-DIY-HLS-streaming-experiment.md

     </body>
     </html>

+## Notes

-Notes: Latency is significant (5 - 30s).
+Latency is significant (5 - 30s).
 CPU usage is still high, possibly ffmpeg is doing something weird (-video_size ?
 Can't i just select monitor 1 somehow?).
-[Stuff to try](https://trac.ffmpeg.org/wiki/Capture/Desktop#Win10WinRTUWPbasedWindows.Graphics.Capture).
+[Stuff to try](https://trac.ffmpeg.org/wiki/Capture/Desktop#Win10WinRTUWPbasedWindows.Graphics.Capture). < FIXED, gfxcapture is the king.

+There is also (very similar?)
+DASH standard, where one could use HEVC encoding, but chrome/firefox will not work with that (mpv/vlc should).